Zazou89/BetterBags_AzerothianArchives/README.md

 # BetterBags - Azerothian Archives

 This addon must be used with [BetterBags](https://www.curseforge.com/wow/addons/better-bags).
-It creates a new category for all Azerothian Archives items.
+It creates a new category for all Azerothian Archives items, including :

+- Mysterious Fragments Containers
+- Big Dig Tomes
+- Miscellaneous

 # Display the Azerothian Archives Section